-Bad Eating Habits for Young Athletes
+Bad Eating Habits for the Child Athlete

 When I work with young athletes, or speak to groups of athletes, parents and coaches, I am reminded of the many eating mistakes they make — unknowingly and unintentionally.

 These are some of the biggest eating habits I see getting in the way of your child athlete feeling her best and performing at peak:

 It’s estimated that about 20% of kids (9-13 years) and 36% of teens (14-18 years) skip breakfast.
 The reasons vary, but in the case of child athletes, they may include running short on time in the morning, not feeling hungry, or eating too much the night before, which can suppress hunger in the morning.

 All growing athletes need breakfast, as it revs up their engine (metabolism), helps them pay attention in school, meet important nutrient requirements, and feel energized throughout the day.
 Almost anything for breakfast is better than nothing.
 Try a smoothie, instant oatmeal, a handful of nuts and cereal, a bar, or even a box of flavored milk.

 Some child athletes forget that lunch foods are the fuel their bodies will use during after-school practice.
 Opting for a salad or a cup of soup for lunch, or a sandwich and nothing else won’t keep the athlete energized and ready to work out.

 Lunch should contain a blend of carbs, protein and other nutrients.
 Try a sandwich on whole grain bread served with a cup of soup and fresh fruit, or the full hot lunch, which will provide a balance of nutrition.
 If school lunch leaves your athlete a bit hungry, pad it with an extra roll, fruit or milk.